This article attempts to describe the pros and cons to living in Taipei with a chronic illness.

 On days that my husband is willing to push me up an incline, over the wall, and down into the park – those days are glorious.
 We can find plenty of trees by the river to sit under and have a picnic and watch the water roll by.

 Parks in downtown Taipei are more accessible with Da’an Park being the best of the bunch.
-The only issue with Da’an Park is that the bathrooms are hard to access.
+The only issue with Da’an Park is that the bathrooms are impossible to access.
 I host Taiwan’s only World AS Day picnic in this park each year, but every year it gets harder for me to get into the park.
 I stopped going completely in 2019.

 Cities in Taiwan are mostly comprised of older buildings.
 New buildings tend to be up to par but they’re more expensive.
-Older buildings that are eight stories or less rarely have elevators.
+Older buildings that are eight stories or less do not have elevators.
 Most of my friends live in older buildings, so I’m no longer able to visit them because I can’t climb their stairs.

 We’re lucky to live in a building complex that is friendly towards the disabled.
 We have elevators, an indoor walking track for the blind and for seniors and people like me, and our neighbors are terrific.

-How accessible do you think your city is in general?
+How accessible do you think Taipei is in general?

-Taipei and New Taipei are horrible for accessibility.
+Taipei and New Taipei are NOT accessible.
 Wheelchair ramps and doors are blocked with garbage, pottery, furniture, and old plants.
 Sidewalks are not level and are often littered with garbage and things that people don’t want.

 Most people in my area that use a wheelchair ride on the street because the sidewalks are blocked.
 People also park their cars and scooters on sidewalks, giving people no choice but to walk on the street.